zvapa/2048-game-python-jupyter/README.md

 It is just to showcase the capabilities of the notebook and its widgets, and to avoid having to write any javascript directly.<br><br>
 After I finished this little project, I came across [this blog post](https://flothesof.github.io/2048-game.html), which features a cleaner python implementation of the logic part for the same game.

+### Usage:
+* If using Anaconda, Jupyter Notebook comes pre-installed.
+The olny
+* Alternatively, the following are required to make it work:
+** `Jupyter Notebook`
+** `grid.py` file in this repo
+* Fire up the jupyter notebook in the directory where you cloned this repo
+* open the and run the cell.
+The game board will be generated at the bottom, inside the notebook.